YungByte/Image-Encryption-V1.0/README.md

 # Image-Encryption-V1.0
-A novel algorithm for image and video encryption
+A novel algorithm for image and video encryption, implemented in C++